zama-ai/tfhe-rs/tfhe/docs/guides/trait_bounds.md

 | `&T $op &T` | `for<'a> &'a T: $Op<&'a T, Output=T>` |

 {% hint style="info" %}
-The `for<'a>` syntax is something called [Higher-Rank Trait Bounds](https://doc.rust-lang.org/nomicon/hrtb.html), often shortened as __HRTB__
+The `for<'a>` syntax refers to the [Higher-Rank Trait Bounds(HRTB)](https://doc.rust-lang.org/nomicon/hrtb.html).
 {% endhint %}

 {% hint style="info" %}
-Writing generic functions will also allow you to call them using clear inputs, only allowing easier debugging.
+Using generic functions allows for clearer input handling, which simplifies the debugging.
 {% endhint %}

 ## Example